adoniasvitorio/adoniasvitorio/README.md

 ### Hello world!

 #### About me
-Passionate about tech and music, geek and Open Source world's enthusiast.<br />
+Passionate about Tech and Music, Geek and Open Source enthusiast.<br />
-Interested in History, Economy and Political Sciences too.
+Interested in Business and Communities too.

 - *Full Stack Developer* working with Laravel and VueJS.
 - Currently studying Javascript ecosystem.